MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/switch-to-monthly-enterprise-channel.md

 So once the devices have received the information to switch the channel and an update detection cycle is performed, these devices will download the delta update sources for Monthly Enterprise Channel, extract them locally and apply them.
 If Office applications are open, those must be closed to apply the update.
 The regular mechanism of Configuration Manager applies to decide if an update is enforced or the user can postpone the disruption.
 With the next [Hardware Inventory cycle](https://docs.microsoft.com/mem/configmgr/core/clients/manage/inventory/introduction-to-hardware-inventory) the device will sent up the new channel information to the Configuration Manager infrastructure.
 With the next evaluation cycle, device membership for dynamic collection will be recalculated and the devices will be removed from the old collection and added to the matching one:

+(SCREENSHOT)

 ## Notes

 - Make sure to use the most recent version of the Office Deployment Tool, so the tool supports the Monthly Enterprise Channel.
 - If you have a group policy applied to the device which sets the “Update Channel”, this will overrule the Office Deployment tool.
 So in this case the device will not do a channel change, unless you remove the GPO setting or adjust the GPO itself.
-Make sure to have the latest ADMX template deployed to have the Monthly Enterprise Channel available as an option to select.
+Make sure to have the latest [ADMX template](https://www.microsoft.com/en-us/download/details.aspx?id=49030) deployed to have the Monthly Enterprise Channel available as an option to select.
 - Configuration Manager will only apply updates onto a device if the targeted build version is higher than the currently installed.
 Moving devices from Semi-Annual Enterprise or Semi-Annual Enterprise (Preview) channel to Monthly Enterprise just works.
 If you want to move devices from Current Channel to Monthly Enterprise, you have two options:
     - After the device received the intent to switch channel, it will not apply Current Channel updates anymore.
 Once the MEC build passed the installed Current Channel build, devices will switch.
     - Detach devices from Configuration Manager as the update source by disabling the Office COM Management interface.
 This is a major change and must be planned and executed with caution.
 - If the configuration of a device is changed, there are two timers which are relevant on the Configuration Manager side:
-    - First, the device must upload the Hardware Inventory which includes the information about the selected update channel.
+    - First, the device must upload the [Hardware Inventory](https://docs.microsoft.com/en-us/mem/configmgr/core/clients/manage/inventory/introduction-to-hardware-inventory) which includes the information about the selected update channel.
     - Second, the Configuration Manager infrastructure must re-calculate the memberships of the collections in question.